 A symbol is an object or group of objects that can be reused multiple times across artboards in your project.
 All instances of a symbol used in your project are linked.
 That is, any update made to one instance is instantly reflected in all other instances.

 To convert an object into a symbol, perform one of the following actions:

 - Right-click the object and select Make Symbol.

-- Select the object and press Command + K (on Mac), or Ctrl + K (on Windows).
+- Select the object and press Cmd + K (on Mac), or Ctrl + K (on Windows).

 - On a Mac, select the object and then select Object > Make Symbol.

 - Select the object and click + in the Symbols library within the Assets panel.

 To reuse a symbol, drag it from the Symbols library onto the artboard.
 Alternatively, copy and paste a symbol within an artboard, or from one artboard to another.
 All linked instances of a symbol are indicated with a green border.
 You can also copy and paste symbols from one XD document to another.